Mental Health: Delivering Improved, Integrated and Accessible Services

 - Contact us for venue

 COVID-19 has intensified dislocation amongst campus communities, propelled healthcare students onto the front line of a global pandemic and upended traditional expectations of the university experience.
-This CPD-accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 measures on university students - as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK prior to COVID-19 - providing delegates with the knowledge and tools to ensure that students return to campuses better equipped to support them after the pandemic.
+This CPD-accredited conference will explore the diverse impact(s) and disruption of lockdowns and COVID-19 measures on university students - as well as breaking-down the cultures, economic factors, social and institutional pressures that contributed to dramatic rises in disclosures of mental health issues and student suicides at universities in the UK prior to COVID-19; providing delegates with the knowledge and tools to ensure that students return to campuses better equipped to support them after the pandemic.